SWIFTSIM/HBT-HERONS/docs/outputs/merger_trees.md

 <h4>Code example</h4>

-Here we show how to follow the mass evolution of the most massive subhalo identified in the last output of a simulation.
+Here we show how to follow the mass evolution of the most massive subhalo identified in the last output of a HBT-HERONS analysis.
-We assume the simulation has 64 outputs throughout this example.

 === "After running `toolbox/catalogue_cleanup/SortCatalogues.py`"